liupei991227/-Predicting-Saturation-Vapour-Pressure/README.md

 • nitroester- The number of nitroester groups found in the molecule

 ## Your task
-Saturation vapour pressure is a continuous variable, hence, your task is to build a regression-based machinelearning model that uses the aforementioned interpretable features or topographical fingerprints of the molecules.
+Saturation vapour pressure is a continuous variable, hence, your task is to build a regression-based machine learning model that uses the aforementioned interpretable features or topographical fingerprints of the molecules.

 NOTE: This is a non-trivial regression task.
 It is possible to do it in many ways.
 The most straightforward regression model that you could build is a linear regressor, but that is inefficient for the task because the relationship between input features and the pSat is non-linear.
 Therefore, you should undertake a thorough data exploration, pre processing, feature selection, model selection, performance estimation, etc., appropriately since you will report and analyse your choices and results in the term project report.